pongpisit/cloudflare-workers-qbr-workshop/docs/04-r2-storage.md

 ## Step 6: Add Upload Button to Your Profile Page

 Now that R2 is bound to your Worker, let's add an upload button to your profile page.
-Update your Worker code to include the upload functionality:

-### Add CSS for Upload Section
+Copy and paste this complete code into your Worker:

-Add this CSS to your Worker code's `<style>` section:
+**Copy this CSS and add it to your `<style>` section:**

 ```css
 .upload-section {